 The three magnificent sculpted bronze doors, the work of Andrea Pisano and Lorenzo Ghiberti, are one of the highlights of Florence Baptistery.

 Inside, the decoration is inspired by ancient Rome architecture and, above all, the Pantheon.
 In addition, the white and green marble geometric designs create an exquisite chromatic harmony.
 Finally, don’t miss to look up to admire the stunning mosaics decorating the dome, whose creation started in 1225 and finished in 1330.
-They may not be as unique as Ravenna mosaics, but they’re definitely worth to be seen.
+They may not be as unique as Ravenna mosaics, but they’re worth seeing.

 The lesser-known church of Orsanmichele happens to be one of my favorite Florence buildings.
 Originally, Orsanmichele was a grain market.
 However, not even 50 years later, between 1380 and 1404, it was converted into a church.
 The facade is embellished by 14 niches, with just as many statues.
 Although small, the interior is beautiful, especially Andrea Orcagna’s gothic tabernacle (mid-14th century) and the frescoes.